nicolemos56/bloguer/replit.md

 # Overview

-Bloguer is a Node.js web application built with Express.js that serves as a blog platform.
+e Nessa Bamda Mekié is a Node.js web application built with Express.js that serves as a music platform.
 The application uses EJS templating with layouts for server-side rendering and provides a clean, responsive interface for content management and presentation.
 The project follows an MVC (Model-View-Controller) architectural pattern with separate routing, controller logic, and view templates.

 # User Preferences